About the project

 The activity database

-The activity database currently contains information about ATT-focused and ATT-relevant cooperation and assistance activities involving partner states from Sub-Saharan Africa and Latin America and the Caribbean during 2012-2016.
-SIPRI hopes to expand the coverage of the database to include other regions in the near future.
+The activity database currently includes information about arms transfer and SALW control-related cooperation and assistance activities involving partner states from Africa, East Asia, South East Asia, Latin America and the Caribbean, and the Middle East since 2012.
+The information about activities involving partner states from Latin America and the Caribbean is available in English and Spanish.
+SIPRI aims to expand the coverage of the database to include other regions in the near future.

-Activities included in the database are tagged and searchable according to their year, focus, type, partner State, implementor, donor, region, and sub-region.
+The activities are tagged and searchable according to their type, focus, partner states, implementers, donors, region and subregion.

 • ‘Legal or legislative assistance’ - Reviewing, amending or drafting legislation or regulations related to arms transfer or SALW controls;

-• ‘Institutional capacity-building’ – Strengthening administrative capacities among the national authorities responsible for arms transfer or SALW controls; and
+• ‘Institutional capacity building’ - Strengthening administrative capacities among the national authorities responsible for arms transfer or SALW controls.

-• ‘Technical, material or financial assistance’ – Providing (a) technical experts for training activities or longer-term secondments, (b) equipment and software for record-keeping, marking, detection, and other relevant uses, or (c) institutional funding or direct budgetary support in areas relevant to arms transfer or SALW controls.
+• ‘Technical, material or financial assistance’ - Providing: (a) technical experts for training activities or longer-term secondment; (b) equipment and software for record-keeping, marking, detection and other relevant uses; or (c) institutional funding or direct budgetary support in areas relevant to arms transfer or SALW controls.

 • ‘Transfer controls’ – Establishing or improving an arms transfer control system;